 What is your current bill pay plan?

-Your phone bill should show what’s included in your monthly phone contract including:
+Your mobile phone bill should show what’s included in your monthly phone contract including:

 - Number of calling minutes